 An Introduction to Japanese Tools and Techniques with Andrew Hunter

 Students are encouraged to bring their own Japanese tools to class.
-Andrew can offer feedback and assistance on getting them to work more efficiently.
+Andrew can offer feedback and assistance to get them to work more efficiently.
 If you don’t have your own collection of Japanese tools (yet), no worries.
-Andrew will have many of his own tools on hand for students to use, as well as a selection of moderately priced tools for sale.
+Andrew will have many of his own tools on hand for students to try out.

-With over 20 years of experience working with Japanese tools, Andrew has a wealth of knowledge to draw from and as a self taught woodworker, he offers a unique perspective to Americans just discovering Japanese woodworking.
-His work demonstrates that by understanding the fundamental principles behind the tools, any woodworker can learn to use them efficiently and you don’t have to travel to Japan to do it!
+With over 20 years of experience as a furniture maker working with Japanese tools Andrew has a wealth of knowledge to draw from.
+As a self-taught woodworker, he offers a unique perspective to other Americans discovering Japanese woodworking for the first time.
 Sign up today and expand your woodworking horizons!
-Tuition: $275.00 plus materials
+Tuition: $365.00 plus materials ($25.00 + tax)

 general tool list (will open in a new window)